zidootech/ZidooDigitalSignage/README.md

 ## ZidooDigitalSignage

 ZidooDigitalSignage is a demo project for Digital Signage Application.
-The demo includes follow contents:
+The demo includes below contents:

 1. Screen rotation
 2. Screen zoom in / out